hiddewie/template/README.md

 - `5`: Template cannot be rendered.
 - `101`: Panic.
 An unexpected error has occurred, and was not handled correctly.
 Please [create an issue](https://github.com/hiddewie/template/issues) to report the configuration, the template and the error output.

+### Security

+This software:
+- reads the configuration file
+- reads the template file
+- reads the environment, if the `environment` function is used
+- does not write any files
+- does not make any network connections

 ## Configuration

 - JSON